The first thing you’re going to want to know about me is: Am I a boy, or am I a girl?

 On the advice of a therapist, Riley starts an anonymous blog to vent those pent-up feelings and tell the truth of what it’s REALLY like to be a gender fluid teenager.
 But just as Riley’s starting to settle in at school—even developing feelings for a mysterious outcast—the blog goes viral, and an unnamed commenter discovers Riley’s real identity, threatening exposure.
 Riley must make a choice: walk away from what the blog has created—a lifeline, new friends, a cause to believe in—or stand up, come out, and risk everything

-Review: Riley is the first gender fluid character I’ve seen in any form of media as any type of character (main or supporting, that is).
+Riley Cavanaugh from Symptoms of Being Human is the first gender fluid character I’ve seen in any form of media as any type of character (main or supporting, that is).
 When I couldn’t find anything explicit about the author being gender fluid or trans-identifying in any manner himself, I had a moment of concern that the story would scream with ignorance.
-That fear was died very quickly because I was just excited to be reading about a main character that was also trans-identifying.
-And at the end of the book, I am very please to say that that fear was proved to be mislead.
+That fear died very quickly because I was just excited to be reading about a main character that was also trans-identifying.
+And at the end of Symptoms of Being Human, I am very pleased to say that that fear was proved to be misled.

 Through most of the book, the plot stays open.
 As a reader, I kept asking questions like, “what could happen next?” and “where are these characters headed now?”
 There was no main goal set at the beginning.
 Riley never said anything like “I am going to find a way to come out to my parents” or anything.
 There were a lot of sub-plots, like Riley trying to find friends at a new school, starting an anonymous blog, and trying to find a “purpose” as suggested by Doctor Ann.
 I can understand how this would be frustrating for readers, but I enjoyed to open possibilities of what could happen next.